inno-devops-labs/F23-core-course-labs/app_js/JavaScript.md

 ## Testing

-To run tests, run the following command:
+To run unit testing, run the following command:

 > `npm run test`

-They have simple tests: is the site even loaded, and if the displayed time is correct.
+They test availability of site, and if the displayed time is correct.

+- **Coverage**: Tests cover all functions of the application - they test both time and availability of the page.
+- **Assertive Testing**: Tests use assertions to ensure that the responses from the API are as expected.
+This includes checking the status of page if it is rendered and the content of the page.
+- **Test Separation**: Keeping tests separate from application code.
+- **Arrange-Act-Assert pattern**: Each test uses AAA pattern: Arrange (set up the test environment), Act (perform the action being tested), and Assert (verify the expected outcome).